 Some people can have a skin reaction from dandelions, so proceed with caution until you know how your skin will react.
-Also, avoid using plants from lawns that have been treated with chemicals and fertilizers.
+Avoid using plants from lawns that have been treated with chemicals and fertilizers.
+Try to stay back from roads and driveways too, as car exhaust may get into the flowers.
 I have heard that dandelions grown in shady areas are less bitter than those that grow in full sunlight.
 Try to find shaded plants when possible.

 Young flowers are sweet and taste a little like honey.
 The older flowers can taste bitter.
 Flowers open up every morning, and close again at night.

 Try to pick your flowers just before using them, as they will try to close up very soon after being harvested.
 To remove the hard green base of the flower, pinch it and twist it off.
 This will leave you with the sweetest part of the flower, the yellow bloom.

 Here’s a fun recipe to get you started with dandelion blossoms.
 These can be sprinkled over a pasta dish to give it something extra, or try adding them to your scrambled eggs at breakfast time!
 You can also just eat them as they are, as a nice side dish:

 1 cup of flour

 1/2 teaspoon each of thyme, marjoram, sage, paprika

 2 dozen large, fresh dandelion blossoms, freshly rinsed and still damp